14 Healthy Eating During Pregnancy Might Be Difficult

 Looking closer at food groups, pregnant women almost meet the fruit recommendation, but vegetable intake is too low.
 Look at the graphs on the right.
 The light blue area indicates the intake amounts we would like to see, and the purple dots show the average intake by pregnant women in the US.
 Women get sufficient leafy greens, but lack in red and orange vegetables.
 Living in an environment that vilifies carbohydrates, it is not surprising that women do not eat enough legumes (beans, peas, lentils) and starchy vegetables.

-Lastly, pregnant women get sufficient amounts of protein; however, we would like to see an increased intake of seafood because fatty fish is such a good source of omega-3 fatty acids needed for brain development.
+Lastly, pregnant women get sufficient amounts of protein; however, we would like to see an increased intake of seafood because fatty fish is such a good source of omega-3 fatty acids needed for brain development of the fetus.

 Pregnant Women May Experience Multiple Barriers to Healthy Eating